-Monday is a dizzying mash of adrenaline-tinted memories.
+Monday is a dizzying mashup of adrenaline-tinted memories.
 Walking the floors of the New York Stock Exchange, watching old-time traders tell about the bullpen days.
 Sitting in the palatial elegance of the NYSE Board Room, listening to Ken Griffin share stories of teamwork, risks, and success.
 And then, in a breath-catching rush, winning the $100,000 Citadel / Correlation One Data Open Championship.

 In February, I first saw a flyer tacked up in the hall of the Computer Science building.
 “Hi, my name is Soren,” a student introduced himself at the reception that evening, “And I plan to win this.”